nicholaswmin/automap/README.md

 3 levels of nesting will save 4 list hashes, and every list item will be saved *exactly-once*.

-But ... you should note the following...
+But you should note the following...

 ### Time-complexity

 > This section describes the [algorithmic time-complexity][time] of possible
-> input configurations solely in the context of network roundtrips rather
+> input configurations solely in the context of network roundtrips, not
-> than local computations.
+> local computations.
-> A description of `constant-time O(1)` means the number of network roundtrips
-> won't increase relative to the input in question.
 >
-> If you don't know what these terms mean that's probably just fine, but you
-> should **avoid nesting lists inside other lists** since this an easy
-> trap to fall into which could explode your response times to unexpectedly
-> high values.
+> None of the mentioned complexities are actually true when viewed from any
+> other aspect but that's deemed to be almost irrelevant for the intended use
->
+> cases of this package.

 #### Flat lists